-Spitfire Marketing are committed to protecting and respecting your privacy.
+Spitfire Marketing is committed to protecting and respecting your privacy

 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.